Robert and Patricia Hines Endowed Professor

 Phone: (225) 578-5314

-Neil M. Johannsen, PhD, is an Assistant Professor in the School of Kinesiology at Louisiana State University.
+Neil M. Johannsen, PhD, is a Professor in the School of Kinesiology at Louisiana State University.
 In 1998, he graduated from South Dakota State University with a Bachelor of Science in Chemistry.
 His graduate training was conducted at Iowa State University where he obtained a PhD within the Department of Health and Human Performance in 2007 with a focus on the Biologic Basis of Exercise, in particular, exercise metabolism and physiologic responses to fluid intake during exercise.
 During his time at Iowa State University, he was awarded the Future Faculty Fellowship Award for demonstrating outstanding scholarship and promise for becoming a faculty member in higher education.
 From 2007 until 2012, he was at Pennington Biomedical Research Center as a Post-doctoral Researcher and later, an Instructor, in the Department of Preventive Medicine.
 His research focus at Pennington was the study of physical activity and exercise training effects on chronic disease and special populations where he played an integral role in more than 10 research studies involving populations ranging from young lean adults to older adults, overweight/obese people, individuals with type 2 diabetes, and women with a history of breast cancer.
 Dr. Johannsen remains on the Preventive Medicine team at Pennington as a Adjunct Assistant Professor.

 Johannsen NM, Sullivan ZM, Warnke NR, Smiley-Oyen AL, King DS, and Sharp RL.
 Effect of preexercise soup ingestion on water intake and fluid balance during exercise in the heat.
 Int J Sport Nutr Exerc Metab.
 2013 Jun;23(3): 287-96.